umrover/mrover-ros/src/esw/science_board/README.md

 #### Miscellaneous Info - science_board/info/

-You may choose to configure settings such as the maximum amount of errors permitted, the sleep duration, and the length of every UART message transmitted.
+You may choose to configure settings such as the sleep duration and the length of every UART message transmitted.
 The UART transmit message length must be consistent with the firmware flashed on the STM32 chip.